paragbaxi/qualysguard_asset_sync/README.md

 The Python 2.7 call syncs QualysGuard's asset groups with a CMDB sourced from a Google Spreadsheet.

     Intelligently creates or updates asset groups with IPs.
 Also assigns default scanner and assigned scanners based on configurable criteria.
+    Creates up to three asset groups per row/site.
+Use case: asset group to schedule scans during work hours for DHCP, typically workstations.
+        Complete site range = "Region - Site"
-    Consumes almost any kind of IP address groupingand converts to range IP address grouping in CMDB for easy human reading.
+        Site's specified DHCP column = "Region - Site DHCP" Site's specified static column = "Region - Site static" Consumes almost any kind of IP address groupingand converts to range IP address grouping in CMDB for easy human reading.
 Only nmap style is not supported (10.0.0-255.0-255).
+Example of what is supported:
+        Original: "192.168.0.1, 192.168.0.2, 192.168.0.3, 192.168.2.0/24, 192.16.3.0-192.168.3.255"
+        Converts to: "192.168.0.1-192.168.0.3, 192.168.2.0/23"
     Intelligently deletes asset groups that no longer exist in CMDB.
     Also creates a buckets.csv file to sync CMDB to sync to IBM QRadar's "buckets".

 Note: This can easily be modified to support CSV files.

 Usage

     $ python sync_qg_asset_groups.py -h
     Logged into Google Docs...